Being in touch with others is important while traveling or living abroad.

 ==INTERNET CHATTING AND CALLING==

-* You can send instant messages, chat, and call family, friends, colleagues, etc. at local internet cafes, offices, and at home provided you have an internet connection.
+* You can send instant messages, chat, and call family, friends, colleagues, etc. at local internet cafes, offices, and at home provided you have an internet connection and/or on your personal cell phone with a data plan.

 * SKYPE: Visit http://www.skype.com, get a free account, and start chatting and calling online for free.
 You will need a headset with a microphone to make calls or a built-in microphone in the computer itself.
 Video cameras can enhance your phone call experience.
 Skype also provides discounted domestic and international calls in case you or others do not have a headset with microphone (i.e., landline to landline or landline to handphone and vice-versa).